MotoAcidic/OmniXEP/src/omnicore/doc/release-notes/omnicore-0.7.0-release-notes.md

 As per default, starting with this version, Omni Core will identify itself as `/Satoshi:0.18.1 (Omni:0.7.0)/`.

-With the configuration option `-omniuseragent=0` will hide the client as regular Bitcoin Core node.
+With the configuration option `-omniuseragent=0` will hide the client as regular Xep Core node.

 `getinfo` deprecated